-FSANZ received an application on 6 November 2003, from Salkat Australia on behalf of Biocatalysts Ltd, to amend Standard 1.3.3 - Processing Aids of the Code to approve an enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+FSANZ received an Application on 6 November 2003, from Salkat Australia on behalf of Biocatalysts Ltd, to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve an enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
 It is a Group 2 Application.
-Work started on this Application in the second Quarter of 2005.
+Work started on this Application in the second quarter of 2005.

-This new microbial fungal source is Penicillium roquefortii.
+This new fungal source organism is Penicillium roquefortii.
 The enzyme is not sourced from a genetically modified organism.
-An alternative name of the micro-organism source is P. roquefortii.
-Both names are valid, but the name used in the Application (P. roquefortii) will be used in this report to refer to the source organism.
-The Safety Assessment Report uses P. roqueforti since this name is used in the title of many of the studies assessed.
+An alternative name of the micro-organism source is Penicillium roqueforti.
+Both names are valid, but the name used in the Application (Penicillium roquefortii) will be used in this report to refer to the source organism.
+The Safety Assessment Report uses Penicillium roqueforti since this name is used in the title of many of the studies assessed.